adaltas/node-nikita/src/docker/run.coffee.md

 *   `container` (string)
     Alias of name
 *   `name` (string)
      Assign a name to the container to run.
 *   `image` (string)
-    Name/ID of base image.
-MANDATORY
+    Name/ID of base image. __Mandatory__
 *   `machine` (string)
-    Name of the docker-machine.
-MANDATORY if using docker-machine
+    Name of the docker-machine. __Mandatory__ if using docker-machine
 *   `cmd` (string)
     Overwrite the default ENTRYPOINT of the image
     Equivalent to --entrypoint docker parameter